SpanishFreddy/Baldi-Basics-Field-Trip-Demo-Decomp/README.md

 ![Captura de pantalla 2024-01-25 220455](https://github.com/SpanishFreddy/Baldi-Basics-Field-Trip-Demo-Decomp/assets/121837347/9232a55e-4021-4cb8-bf38-1938f9158a5c)

-If you like Unity and you know how to do decomps/ports, you can help me whit the code talking with me in discord: @SpanishFreddy
+If you like Unity and you know how to do decomps/ports, you can help me with the code talking with me in discord: @SpanishFreddy